Managing small-acreage horse farms in Central and Eastern Oregon

 Stall mats provide a cushioned, level surface for standing.
 They reduce dust and prevent digging.
 Despite the initial investment, stall mats do reduce bedding costs.

 Wood shavings and straw are effective in reduced bedding systems.
-There is a growing interest in using wood pellets for bedding.
-These pellets look like wood stove pellets but are manufactured specifically for animal bedding.
-Pellets are easy to pick, low in dust, more absorbent than shavings and effectively control ammonia odors.
+Wood pellets look like wood stove pellets specifically manufactured for animal bedding are easy to pick, low in dust, more absorbent than shavings and effectively control ammonia odors.
 They take up less room in a compost pile than shavings.
+Do not use wood stove pellets as livestock bedding.

 Regardless of the bedding used, composting reduces waste volume.